AspenJames/rails-portfolio-message-board/README.md

 ## Ruby Version and Dependencies

-Built using Ruby version 2.3.7 - recommended to use [RVM](rvm.io) if you need to install this version.
+Built using Ruby version 2.3.7 - I recommended using [RVM](rvm.io) if you need to install this version.
 Dependencies can be found in the Gemfile and installed by executing `bundle install`

 Some of the Ruby Gems used in this project are:
-- sqlite3 for the database
+- PostgresQl for the database
 - bcrypt for securing passwords
+- ActiveRecord Validators for avoiding bad data
+- JQuery for updating the DOM without page refreshes, and to get information from the API backend
+- Handlebars.js for templating
 - omniauth for logging in via Twitter and GitHub
 - dotenv-rails to maintain environment variables outside of VC